-Н CBS Settings Req uirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) and supports, and who provides them III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A Title 18 VSA 206A §8721, 8723 -8724, 8726, 8728 DD Act Regulations Sec.
-2.14, 4.4, 4.5, 4.8, 4.9, 4.10, 5, 10.4, 10.6, 10.7, 10.9, 10.12 ISA Guidelines All sections VCDMHS Needs Assessment Guidelines for Quality Review of DDS: Outcomes and Indicators Administrative Rules on Agency Designation: Sec 4.13 receive case management from a host agency.
+Н HCBS Settings Requirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) 5.
+Facilitates individual choice regarding services and supports, and who provides them Sec 611 TCR Licensing Regulations Sec 5.5, 5.7, Sec VI VT State System of Care Plan Sec.
+1 II, III; Sec.
+2 III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A Title 18 VSA 206A §8721, 8723 - 8724, 8726, 8728 DD Act Regulations Sec.
+2.14, 4.4, 4.5, 4.8, 4.9, 4.10, 5, 10.4, 10.6, 10.7, 10.9, 10.12 ISA Guidelines All sections VCDMHS Needs Assessment Guidelines for Quality Review of DDS: Outcomes and Indicators All participants choose where to receive their DDS services and supports.
+Participants choosing a shared living arrangement receive case management from a host agency.
 The host agency is responsible for contracting with the home provider and facilitating an acceptable match of shared living setting and for creating a person-centered plan with the participant that includes all aspects of community living.
 The host agency is responsible for oversight of the home provider and the ISA and following up on any client concerns with the home, plan, or other services.
 Participants have several options to self-manage their own services and supports including, self, family, or surrogate- managed care and shared management with an agency-based program.
-Group Community Supports are bound by all DD Act and DDS regulations and policies identified, however there are no specific guidelines for situations where activities are planned using provider controlled locations and schedules. guidelines exist (Three settings that offer provider controlled activities may need further on site review) 6. (a) The unit or dwelling is a specific physical Residential Care Home Licensing Regulations The ISA document is expected to identify all provisions for services and is considered a legally enforceable contract.
-Changes in the ISA must be agreed to by the Silent Alignment Silent Alignment N/A
+Group Community Supports are bound by all DD Act and DDS regulations and policies identified, however there are no specific guidelines for situations where activities are planned using provider controlled locations and schedules.
+Alignment Alignment Alignment Alignment Partial No service specific definitions or guidelines exist (Three settings that offer provider controlled activities may need further on- site review)